Kyr/CV/README.md

 ### javascript
 Preferred way, for a past few years and for nearest feature.
-For a last two year front-end with React and all around development.
+For a last two year: front-end development with React and all around.
-Early: full stack, both, server's with `node.js` and browser's side develop.
+Early: full stack javascript development, both, server's with `node.js` and browser's side develop.
 Vanilla js and frameworks, such `sails.js` for server and `angular` (version 1.*), backbone, knockout or other for client.
 Have experience with using thirds party API or library for resolving specific issues.
 I'm follower of TDD and prefer to use `mocha`, `chai` and `sinon` to be sure that I write code complies to wrote unit-test and my commits into VCS will not break builds in CI.